hankhjliao/hankhjliao.github.io/content/blog/2022-12-04-docker-cheatsheet/index.md

 value:

 - none: No network.
-- container: All the container share the same IP.
+- container: All the containers share the same IP.
-- host: The IP is same as host.
+- host: The IP is the same as the host.
 Security concerns.
 - bridge: (Default) Use the network card *docker0* to assign the IP to each container.
-- overlay: Communicate with containers on other host machine.
+- overlay: Communicate with containers on other host machines.

 ## More Information